Bantamlak12/alx-system_engineering-devops/0x00-shell_basics/README.md

-# This directory contains projects
+# This directory contains shell projects